Cervical Length During Pregnancy

 1. Bed Rest

-Bed rest shouldn’t be compromised on.
+Bed rest shouldn’t be compromised.
 Lying down prevents the uterus and the foetus from bearing down on the cervix, thus preventing it from early effacement.

 This is a minor surgery in which your doctor will stitch your cervix shut with a couple of sutures.
 The procedure is quick and performed under anaesthesia.
 It is done for women who have had prior preterm deliveries.
 Some doctors believe that cerclages can lead to infection and inflammation, but these can be controlled with the right medications.